patternandshape/movie-tickets/readme.md

 ### Description

-This website takes a user-submitted word or phrase, replaces the vowels with dashes, and returns the result.
+A web application that takes in a user's movie choice, time preference and age to make a ticket that includes the cost.

 ##### Technologies Used